Meet Zoe aka By Candlelight!

 Hey there, I am Cesquealia.
 I am also called Squealy or Squeals, because when I was little I was VERY loud and squealy!
 I joined the farm in 2016 to keep Pepper company because she was lonely.
 A pig rescue suggested since she had never been socialized, it was best to get her a baby pig to be her friend.
 She didn’t really like me at first, but she sure didn’t want anyone else to touch me!
 After a few weeks, we became inseparable sisters!

 I have lived my entire life as a farm pig and I help Pepper get in touch with her pig side.
 She, in turn, helps me be a bit more civil.
 I am quite a nosy pig and I don’t always have the greatest of manners.
-I am not sure how much longer I can play the ‘baby” care since I just turned a year old!
+You can tell the difference between us because I am the larger girl and I have white on my face (when I am not filthy) and feet.

 I NEED A SPONSOR!